 Not all snowbirds are lovers of super-hot weather!
 In fact, some seasonal residents prefer to spend winter in areas that still get some snow.
 Western North Carolina is a great example of this type of climate.
 Explore a few places to see what type of snowbird weather suits you.
-The Hamlet, nestled in the Blue Ridge Mountains, offers an oasis to escape to where you can enjoy the outdoors in a more balanced temperature.
+The Hamlet offers an oasis to escape to where you can enjoy the outdoors in a more balanced temperature.

 If you are someone looking for the Florida sun in those unbearable months of the year, Lakeshore might be for you!
 This community sits on the most gorgeous grounds, filled with natural elements like the old oak trees and Lake Andrew.
 We have an extensive list of amenities to use each day.
 You will definitely find yourself thrilled to be relaxing by the pool on a sunny day in February, instead of shoveling snow.

 Eventually, you may spend the majority of your time at your snowbird home and you may wish to make it your primary residence.
 According to IRS policy, you can have only one primary residence at a time.
 If you own or live in more than one home, you have to apply a “facts and circumstances” test to determine which property is your main home.
 The most important factor is where you spend the most time, but there are other factors — including your U.S. Postal Service address and the address on your voter registration card, your federal and state tax returns, and your driver’s license or car registration.